patrick0525/Python-Opn-isc-kea/README.md

 # Python-Opn-isc-kea

-.xml conversion of opnsense from isc-dhcp static lease to kea-dhcp static lease.
+An .xml conversion of opnsense from isc-dhcp static lease to kea-dhcp reservation.

 opnsense xml -> array of [json obj] -> opnsense xml